AlexHarn/bfrv1_icetray/DOMLauncher/resources/docs/PMTRes.rst

 Time Jitter
 -----------

 The amount of time for the photoelectron to traverse the PMT to the first dynode and for the electron shower to traverse the dynode chain can both vary.
 This is referred to as the "PMT jitter" or just "jitter".
-According to the PMT Paper [PMT_Paper]_ (page 17): "The main peak of the time histogram has width equivalent to a Gaussian of σ = 2.0 ns, although the rising and falling edges of the peak fit better to half-Gaussians with σ = 1.2 ns and 2.7 ns, respectively."
+According to the [PMT_Paper]_ (page 17): "The main peak of the time histogram has width equivalent to a Gaussian of σ = 2.0 ns, although the rising and falling edges of the peak fit better to half-Gaussians with σ = 1.2 ns and 2.7 ns, respectively."
 We use a slightly different parameterization created by R. Porrata, using a Gumbel distribution, which is shown below:

 .. image:: images/Jitter_Parameterization.png